 a year of retribution, to uphold Zion’s cause.

 The dissolving of the stars is exactly what Isa al Masih said would be the Sign of his return.
 The prophet Isaiah (700 BC) here is predicting the same event.
-It describes the hour of the Masih’s coming forth to judge the world in righteousness – the hour of a coming Judge and of a coming Judgment.
-It is pictured in the heavens in Taurus, and it is written in the Book.
+It describes the hour of the Masih’s coming to judge the world in righteousness – the hour of a coming Judgment.
+It is pictured in the heavens with Taurus, and it is written in the Book.
+He is coming as Judge.

 Your Taurus Horoscope Reading from the Ancient Zodiac